riteshgaigawali/OptiToggle-Backend/README.md

-# Feature Toggle Management Microservice
+# OptiToggle : Feature Toggle Management Microservice

 This project is a feature toggle management microservice built with Java 11 and Spring Boot.
 It provides a RESTful API for managing feature toggles, also known as feature flags, within an application.